Fate Rewinder: Main protagonists

-Chrono (born September 9, 2049) is a kind-hearted 14-year-old boy who often goes out of his way to help others, even in small matters like spilling tea.
-Despite his compassionate nature, his unique laugh, characterized by the onomatopoeia "Nuboo" (ぬぼ〜っ, Nu bo), and his somewhat expressionless face can be intimidating, especially to children.
+Chrono (born September 9, 2049) is a kind-hearted 14-year-old boy who often goes out of his way to help others, even if it involves the smallest of things.
+Compassionate to his core, he tried his best to be as supportive to everyone around him, especially children, though younger kids find him intimidating due to his unique laugh—characterized by the onomatopoeia "Nuboo" (ぬぼ〜っ, Nu bo)—and his somewhat expressionless face.

-While he claims to be "good with kids," their fear of him suggests a disconnect between his intentions and their perception.
-His absent-mindedness, as often pointed out by his talking smartphone, has led to incidents like food poisoning from unfamiliar nuts and reckless behavior while focusing on helping others.
+His absent-mindedness, as often pointed out by Smartphone, has led to incidents like food poisoning from unfamiliar nuts and reckless behavior while focusing on helping others.
+Nonetheless, Chrono's stubbornness and positive, almost optimistic outlook are evident in his determination to overcome challenges, even when confronted with the looming possibility of failure and the sheer overwhelming odd stacked against him.

-Chrono's stubbornness and positive outlook are evident in his determination to overcome challenges, even once cross-dressed to complete a mission and Even when confronted with the looming possibility of failure, Chrono tenaciously clings to a hopeful attitude, a testament to his unwavering spirit.
-Despite this optimism, the tragic circumstances surrounding the death of his younger sister, Tokine, during the harrowing events of "Case 999," have left an indelible mark on his psyche.
-This profound loss has instilled in him a deep-seated aversion to the concept of "fate," which he perceives as a cruel and arbitrary force.
-He is also deeply affected by any act that demonstrates a disregard for the sanctity of life.
-This aversion often manifests as a violent reaction when confronted with such notions, fueling his unwavering resolve to defy fate at every turn, regardless of the personal cost.
-He refuses to accept that lives are predetermined or disposable.
+Due to witnessing Tokine's unusual death during "Case 999" and his inability to save her even with Shirai's help, Chrono developed a seething hatred toward any and all concepts of fate, as well as any attempts of giving up on the chance to avert one, often escalating into physical blows as he refused to allow such notions such as pre-determined events to define one's self.

 As a Rewinder, Chrono is driven by an unwavering dedication to saving lives, regardless of the obstacles or personal sacrifices involved.
 This commitment requires him to possess an extraordinary level of mental fortitude, enabling him to tirelessly retry missions, often repeating the same sequence of events thousands upon thousands of times, until he achieves his objective of successfully saving his target.
 His remarkable photographic memory serves as a crucial asset in this endeavor, allowing him to meticulously strategize and memorize a vast array of routes and possibilities.
 He analyzes each attempt, learning from his mistakes, until he can identify the "clear route" – the optimal path that leads to the successful completion of his missions and the preservation of the lives he is sworn to protect.

 Before becoming a Rewinder, Chrono faced bullying and social isolation during his elementary school years.
 He often compared himself unfavorably to his popular sister Tokine, leading to feelings of self-loathing.

 Chrono's Version Up is "Copy" (Kopī), allowing him to summon a copy of himself from three minutes in the future.
 This copy can act independently on his own, providing assistance in critical situations.
 Once three minutes has passed, the original Chrono rewinds to a prior timeframe, leaving only the copy behind.